 In October 2003, a lawsuit was filed by Richard Dolan and Denise Hayman in the United States District Court for the District of Montana against all private owners of hydroelectric dams in Montana, including Avista Corp.
 The lawsuit alleges that the hydroelectric facilities are located on state-owned riverbeds and the owners have never paid compensation to the state's public school trust fund.
 The lawsuit requests lease payments dating back to the construction of the respective dams and also requests damages for trespassing and unjust enrichment.
-An Amended Complaint adding Great Falls Elementary School District No. 1 and Great Falls High School District 1A was filed on January 16, 2004.
+An Amended Complaint adding Great Falls Elementary School District No. 1 and Great Falls High School District No. 1A was filed on January 16, 2004.
 On February 2, 2004, the Company filed its motion to dismiss this lawsuit; PacifiCorp and PPL Montana, as the other named defendants also filed a motion to dismiss, or joined therein.
 On May 10, 2004, the Montana AG filed a complaint on behalf of the state to join in this lawsuit to allegedly protect and preserve state lands/school trust lands from use without compensation.
 On July 19, 2004, the defendants (including Avista Corp.) filed a motion to dismiss the Montana AG's complaint.
-On September 29, 2004, the Court granted the motion to dismiss filed with respect to plaintiffs Richard Dolan, Denise Hayman and the school districts.
+On September 29, 2004, the United States District Court granted the motion to dismiss filed with respect to plaintiffs Richard Dolan, Denise Hayman and the school districts.
 However, the motion to dismiss the Montana AG's complaint was denied, citing, among other things, that the FERC does not have exclusive jurisdiction over this matter.
-Subsequently, in response to the motions of the defendants, the federal magistrate judge on January 19, 2005, filed recommendations that the federal court order on the merits be vacated based on lack of jurisdiction of the Court.
+Subsequently, in response to the motions of the defendants, the federal magistrate judge on January 19, 2005 filed recommendations that the Court's previous decision be vacated based on lack of jurisdiction of the Court.
+On September 27, 2005, the U.S. District Court issued an order vacating its prior decision, except as to matters of standing and jurisdiction.
 On November 12, 2004, the defendants (including Avista Corp.) filed a petition for declaratory relief in Montana State Court requesting the resolution of the controversy that the plaintiffs raised in federal court.
 On November 24, 2004, the Montana AG filed an answer, counterclaim and motion for summary judgment.
 The defendants have filed responses to the Montana AG's motion for summary judgment.
-The Montana State Court has scheduled a hearing in June 2005 on the motions.
+On June 8, 2005, Avista Corp. moved for leave to amend its complaint to, inter alia, add two causes of action relating to breach of contract and negligent misrepresentation arising out of its Clark Fork Settlement Agreement that was entered in 1999 with the State of Montana relating to the relicensing of Avista Corp.'s Noxon Rapids Hydroelectric Generating Project.
+On June 28, 2005, the Montana State Court heard the motion for summary judgment of the Montana AG and took the matter under advisement.
 Because the resolution of this lawsuit remains uncertain, legal counsel cannot express an opinion on the extent, if any, of the Company's liability.
 However, based on information currently known to the Company's management, the Company does not expect that this lawsuit will have a material adverse effect on its financial condition, results of operations or cash flows.
 It is possible that a change could occur in the Company's estimates of the probability or amount of a liability being incurred.
 Such a change, should it occur, could be significant.